Jacks PASS summer admission program

 - and SFAS 1101, the New-Lumberjack Experience course.

-The 2018 summer II semester is July 10 through Aug.
-10. Students who satisfactorily complete the program with an overall GPA of 2.0 and who do not fail any courses will continue into the fall semester as a regular first-year student.
+Students who complete the program with an overall C or 2.0 GPA and who do not have any grades of an F will continue into the fall semester as a regular first-year student.

 How to apply

-Applications are available here or through the Office of Admissions.
+The AOP application is available online or through the Office of Admissions.
 Complete applications will be reviewed on a continuing basis for the fall and spring semesters.
 Applications must be received by the Office of Admissions no later than five business days prior to the first day of classes.

 First-semester freshmen not meeting admission requirements may attend an accredited community college or four-year university to gain admission to SFA for a future semester.
 Students who successfully complete at least 15 semester hours of transferable work after high school graduation with a 2.0 GPA on a 4.0 scale will be eligible for admission to SFA.
 Applicants will need to reapply for admission to SFA for the desired semester and submit official college transcript(s).